DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 LDs have been making new blockouts that *should* be functional (but not the prettiest yet).
 I need to add them to the game.

 - [x] Add new levels to the persistent level
-- [ ] Add new level assets to the game
+- [ ] Add new level data assets to the game

+Mikel has been playing around with some new materials for the walls and floors.

+- [x] Update wall materials
+- [ ] Update floor materials

+Spiffy the levels a little
+- [ ] Add cobwebs to the walls
+- [ ] Add decals to the game

+## Alternate Floor Structure

 Rework the level generation system to accommodate for new generation structure.

 - [ ] Refactor level generation system (Linked List Approach)
 - [ ] Experiment w/ giving the player alternate exit choices (to take on harder rooms)

-Mikel has been playing around with some new materials for the walls and floors.

-- [x] Update wall materials
-- [ ] Update floor materials

 ## Shield Mechanic
 - [ ] Add a new stat: shield